 Houthis fire missiles at Yemen's Mokha port, military coalition says

-DUBAI, Nov 6 (Reuters) - Yemen's Houthi movement fired missiles and drones at the Red Sea port city of al-Mokha on Wednesday, causing deaths and injuries, according to forces in the anti-Houthi military coalition said.
+DUBAI, Nov 6 (Reuters) - Yemen's Houthi movement launched missiles and drones at the Red Sea port city of al-Mokha on Wednesday causing injuries and deaths, forces in the anti-Houthi military coalition said.

 There was no immediate confirmation of the rare attack on a coalition naval base from Houthi-run media or the spokesman for the Saudi-led Sunni Muslim alliance that has been battling the Iran-aligned movement in Yemen for more than four years.

-Once a thriving coffee-exporting hub, al-Mokha had, along with nearby al-Khokha, served as military bases for the United Arab Emirates until they withdrew earlier this year as part of a phased drawdown of the Emirati presence in Yemen.
-Saudi-led forces took control of the ports in July.

-"The Houthi militia backed by Iran...(used) ballistic missiles and exploding drones.
-Most of them were intercepted and some fell on residential areas, a displaced persons camp and a health centre run by Medecins Sans Frontieres (MSF)," the pro-coalition joint military command of the western coast said in a statement, without mentioning whether military targets had been hit.
+"The Houthi militia backed by Iran targeted residential areas and a camp run by Medecins Sans Frontieres (MSF) in al-Mokha ... with several ballistic missiles and drones," the pro-coalition Yemeni military said in a statement sent to reporters.

-Military sources and the statement said several people were killed.
-Three residents told Reuters by telephone that 10 people had been killed, including civilians, and that a fire broke out at military warehouses located near a hospital in the port.
+Military sources said several people were killed.
+Three residents told Reuters by telephone that 10 people had been killed, including civilians, and that a fire broke out at military warehouses located near a hospital in the western port.

 Reuters could not immediately verify the deaths.
 International aid group MSF, or Doctors Without Borders, was not immediately available for comment.